 My Approach to Helping

 I can help you process experiences, thoughts and emotions in a safe environment that acknowledges all aspects of your identity.
 My main counseling approaches are person-centered, trauma-informed and social justice-informed.
-I have completed some training in Emotion-Focused Therapy for individuals.
-I also incorporate aspects of Motivational Interviewing, Dialectical Behavioral Therapy and Cognitive Behavioral Therapy techniques to teach grounding and coping skills.
+I also draw from Emotion-Focused Therapy, narrative techniques, and EMDR.
 I collaborate with clients on how to best approach their own process of healing by highlighting clients' resilience and personal strengths, and encouraging self-awareness and self-empowerment.

 More Info About My Practice

 How My Own Struggles Made Me a Better Therapist

 As a first generation immigrant from the Philippines, a Southeast Asian-American, and woman of color, I became interested in counseling because I realized the need for more representation in this field.
 Growing up, it was a challenge finding a counselor who could acknowledge or understand my cultural backgrounds.
 I wanted to change this by becoming the therapist I needed when I was younger.
-I hope to encourage individuals, especially those from the margins, to seek help.
-I feel that each generation shows progress with de-stigmatizing mental health services.
-I named my practice Next Generation Counseling PDX because I want my generation and the next generation to know that trauma-informed and culturally-informed help is available.
+I hope to encourage individuals, especially those from the margins, to seek help and to know that help is available.